mriddle/mriddle/README.md

 **I am**

 🔭 Working on improving the reliability and scalability of systems at Zendesk.
-Talking points would be: Rails upgrades (with dual booting 🙌), unique IDs when it comes to systems at scale, horizontal sharding, circuit breakers, query killing, and more.
+Talking points would be: Rails 6.1 (with dual booting 🙌), unique IDs when it comes to systems at scale, horizontal sharding, circuit breakers, query killing, and more.

 🌱 Learning how to lead and grow a team.